caddyserver/caddy

 What system dynamics does caddy have?

-caddy exhibits 3 data pools (Certificate Storage, Module Registry), 2 feedback loops, 3 control points, 2 delays.
-The feedback loops handle polling and scheduled-job.
+caddy exhibits 4 data pools (Module Registry, Instance State), 3 feedback loops, 5 control points, 3 delays.
+The feedback loops handle self-correction and polling.
 These runtime behaviors shape how the system responds to load, failures, and configuration changes.

 What design patterns does caddy use?